 |Rearguard at Glendaruel|

 The number of troops mobilized in Scotland ran into thousands.
-The regiments involved from the Government side are indeed famous - The Scots Dragoons (Scots Greys), Mar's (Scots Fuzileers), Dumbarton's (Royal Scots), The Royal Regiment of Horse supported by many militia units and the feared Highland Watch - Stuart leaning clans with an axe to grind all over Scotland where they believed they had be wronged.
-(They have long memories).
+The regiments involved from the Government side are indeed famous - The Scots Dragoons (Scots Greys), Mar's (Scots Fuzileers), Scots Guards, The Royal Regiment of Horse supported by many militia units and the feared Highland Watch - Stuart leaning clans with an axe to grind all over Scotland where they believed they had be wronged.
+(They have long memories these chaps).

 |Highland Watch companies were extremely active during the Rising.|

 The most surpising element of this Argyll epiphany was not that I didn't know much about it but, that there were so many military events on both land and sea and in so many places, all in the space of a month.
-This is scenrio rich territory and I have taken full advantage of Carter's descriptions to format three land scenarios for Glendaruel, Ardkinglas and Muirdyke.
+This is scenario rich territory and I have taken full advantage of Carter's descriptions to format three land based games for Glendaruel, Ardkinglas and Muirdyke.
 All the more exciting as I have inadevertently (and frequently) walked on all three battlefields!

 |Ardkinglas table set up|